BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

 Location: Av Juan de Garray 500, Buenos Aires

 This cool, emerald-colored bar is known for its eclectic decor and their perfectly-mixed martinis because Doppelgänger specializes in vermouth cocktails.
 The extensive menu is full of creative concoctions: start with the journalist, a martini with a bitter orange twist, or channel Don Draper and go for the bar’s best seller – an Old Fashioned.

 Kiboo Cocktail bar, also billed as “the first sake bar in Buenos Aires”, is not the typical Japanese restaurant that you go to order sushi and leave.
 Instead, it’s a welcoming ambiance you’ll want to spend hours in and return time and time again.
 The Japanese-inspired menu is really top-notch, and the lengthy sake menu is the most impressive in Buenos Aires.
 If rice wine isn’t your thing, there are also traditional wines and cocktails to choose from.

 Location: Malabia 1764

 The Harrison Speakeasy is hard to find, considering it’s hidden within Nicky Harrison, one of Palermo’s most popular sushi restaurants.
-After gaining permission of the restaurant staff, patrons are led to a holding chamber before a safe is opened, unveiling the lively bar within.
+After gaining permission from the restaurant staff, patrons are led to a holding chamber before a safe is opened, unveiling the lively bar within.
 With an inventive menu of crafted cocktails, there’s certainly something for every taste.
-We recommend the Union Pacific (a libation served in a smoke-blowing train) featuring a tasty mix of vodka, tea, bitters, ginger and juice.
+We recommend the Union Pacific (a libation served in a smoke-blowing train) featuring a tasty mix of vodka, tea, bitters, ginger, and juice.

 Location: Arroyo 872, Buenos Aires